Christoph16478/iq/iq_c++.md

 In C++, the volatile and mutable keywords are used to modify the behavior of variables.
 Here's an explanation of each keyword:

-volatile:
+Volatile:

 The volatile keyword is used to indicate that a variable may be modified by external entities that are not under the control of the program.
 It informs the compiler that the variable's value may change unexpectedly, and therefore, the compiler should not optimize or make assumptions about the variable.
 When a variable is declared as volatile, the compiler generates code that always reads the variable from memory, even if it appears to be redundant.
 Similarly, any write to a volatile variable is guaranteed to be performed and not optimized away.

 Common use cases for volatile variables include:

-Variables shared between multiple threads or interrupt service routines.
+- Variables shared between multiple threads or interrupt service routines.
-Variables that are memory-mapped to hardware registers, where the register's value can change due to external factors.
+- Variables that are memory-mapped to hardware registers, where the register's value can change due to external factors.

 Example:

 ```c++